yangzhongke/Zack.CameraLib/README.md

 It supports .NET Standard 2.0( and above), so it supports .NET Core 3.1 (and above) and .NET framework(above 4.6.1).

 # Zack.CameraLib.Core
-Used for list connected cameras.
+Used for listing connected cameras.

 Step 1: